Akajeru

-Jeru, or Akajeru (also known as Yerawa, not to be confused with Järawa), is a moribund dialect of the Northern Andamanese language, and the last surviving variety of the Great Andamanese language family.
+Jeru, or Akajeru (also known as Yerawa), is a moribund dialect of the Northern Andamanese language, and the last surviving variety of the Great Andamanese language family.
 Jeru was spoken in the interior and south coast of North Andaman and on Sound Island.
 A koiné of the Northern Andamanese dialects, based principally on Akajeru, was once spoken on Strait Island; the last semi-fluent speaker of this, Nao Jr., died in 2009.

 Akajeru, Akachari, Akakhora and Akabo were dialects of a singular language, termed Northern Andamanese, with lexical correspondency between Akajeru and Akachari at 93%.

 History

 As the numbers of Great Andamanese progressively declined over the succeeding decades, the various Great Andamanese tribes either disappeared altogether or became amalgamated through intermarriage.
 By 1994, the 38 remaining Great Andamanese who could trace their ancestry and culture back to the original tribes belonged to only three of them (Jeru, Bo, and Cari).

 The resulting mixture produced a koiné of the dialects of Northern Andamanese, based principally on Jeru.
 The last fluent speaker, Nao, died in 2009.